crownstone/website/_posts/2014-09-16-the-making-of-the-virtual-memo.md

 # Virtual Memo

 The virtual memo (or "virtuele memo") is a gadget created by a group of companies for the [Wots](http://wots.nl) conference.
-On the moment you can read a bit more on the [Wots page](http://wots.nl/gadget-virtuele-memo/), but those websites tend to be removed after the event, so this blog post will be a sticky reference to what this thing is about and what you can do with it.
+This blog post will be a sticky reference to what this thing is about and what you can do with it.

 ![Memo logo]({{ site.url }}/attachments/memo_logo.jpg){: .float-right style="width: 500px"}